DNG0101/OSMANIA-RESULT-WITH-SGPA-AND-PERCENTAGE/README.md

 **Q: Is my hall ticket number safe?**
 > Yes.
 Your hall ticket number is only used to fetch your result from Osmania's server — the same way you'd enter it on the official website.
 It is not stored anywhere.

+**Q: Why does my SGPA go down if I fail a subject?**
+> Because the failed subject's credits are still counted in the total credits (denominator), but it contributes 0 grade points.
+This reduces your SGPA.
+For example, failing a 4-credit subject means 4 credits add to your total but contribute 0 points.

 **Q: The official website doesn't show SGPA — is this calculation correct?**
-> The SGPA calculation follows the standard CBCS grading formula used by Osmania University.
-The percentage conversion `(SGPA − 0.5) × 10` is the officially accepted formula for Osmania CBCS results.
+> The SGPA calculation follows the standard CBCS grading formula.
+Failed subjects contribute 0 grade points but their credits are included in the total credits denominator.
+The percentage conversion `(SGPA − 0.5) × 10` is the standard formula used for Osmania CBCS results.

 **Q: My result is not showing / showing an error.
 What do I do?**
 > - Make sure you entered exactly **12 digits**